 10. Apple podcast statistics suggest that women listeners visit Apple podcasts twice as often as men.

-Following the results from the Westwood One survey conducted in 2019, 36% of women who listened to podcasts on a weekly basis consulted Apple podcasts, whereas only 17% of the men did the same.
+Following the results from the Westwood One survey conducted in 2019, 36% of women who listened to podcasts every week consulted Apple podcasts, whereas only 17% of the men did the same.

 The highest interests for women held the drama and storytelling category of podcasts, which were visited by more than half of them (51%).
 In comparison, only 33% of men were listening to podcasts from this category.

 11. Podcast demographics in 2019 included only 19% of the Americans that were 55 years and older.